xiaojz9/xiaojz9.github.io/_posts/2024-12-04-photo-gallery.md

     </video>
     <div class="drama-title">Official Trailer</div>
     <div class="drama-desc">
-      The official trailer that captures the essence of the drama.
+      Who is calling me Shu He now?
+      The son of a salt merchant,
+      the orphan of General Duan’s house,
+      an assassin ablaze with hatred—
     </div>
   </div>